dapr/python-sdk/examples/pubsub-streaming-async/README.md

 <!-- END_STEP -->

-## Run example with a handler function
+## Run async example with a handler function

 Run the following command in a terminal/command prompt: